 You also need to look at your spending.
 If most of your spending is on gas and groceries, then you should get the Meridian Visa Infinite Cash Back Card since it earns you 4% cash back all the time.
 This card also gives you mobile device insurance and price protection which can be incredibly valuable to some people.

-If you prefer a credit card with no annual fee, then check out the Tangerine Money-Back Credit Card.
-This card allows you to pick up to three categories where you’ll earn 2% cash back and then all other purchases get you 0.5% cash back.
+If you prefer a credit card with no annual fee, then check out the Tangerine Money-Back Credit Card or the Tangerine World Mstercard.
+Both of these card allows you to pick up to three categories where you’ll earn 2% cash back and then all other purchases get you 0.5% cash back.